-Prakash, worked in Bir Hospital in Kathmandu for about one year after passing his specialty exams.
+Prakash worked in Bir Hospital in Kathmandu for about one year after passing his specialty exams.
 He was awarded a three-month fellowship in neuroendoscopy in Greifswald in Germany (fall 2017) and has since been working in a neurosurgical department at Mediciti Hospital in Kathmandu, developing skills as a spine surgeon with as-needed online consultation with Canadian colleagues.
 He attended and presented a paper at the AO Global Spine Conference in Toronto in May 2019 (photo right taken with colleagues in Vancouver en route to Toronto) and has had several papers published in Nepal and internationally.
 The subspecialty of Spine Surgery, which is open to neurosurgeons and orthopedic surgeons with (usually) a one-year fellowship, is evolving in Nepal and in due course it is likely that a major trauma centre will develop a focussed spine program.
 Prakash was accepted for a one-year combined adult and pediatric spine surgery fellowship in London, Ontario which he completed at the end of February 2023.
 You can read his blog here: https://spinepal.orthopaedics.med.ubc.ca/spine-fellow/

 Supporting another physiatrist for SIRC: Dr Jas Gurung